Owen718/LongPrompt-LLamaGen/README.md

 - **Intelligent Prompt Optimization**: Built-in prompt refining for enhanced output quality
 - **Continuous Updates**: Our team constantly optimizes the model to stay ahead of the curve

 ## 🚀 How to Use
 1. Install the required packages following the instructions in the original LlamaGen repository.
-2. Download the pre-trained model from [HuggingFace Link](https://huggingface.co/Owen777/LongPrompt-LLamaGen), the model size is about 3.11G.
+2. Download the pre-trained model from [HuggingFace Link](https://huggingface.co/Owen777/LongPrompt-LLamaGen/blob/main/0135000_model_only.pt), the model size is about 3.11G.
 3. Use the model to generate images by following the example code provided in the repository.

+## ⚠️ Important Note

+Please be aware that LongPrompt-LLamaGen is an ongoing development project.
+The model is continuously being trained and improved.
+We kindly ask for your patience as we work on refining the model.

+A concise technical report detailing our methodology and findings will be released soon.
+Stay tuned for updates!

+Thank you for your interest and support in this project.